Test2220/PowerUp_2018_Repo/README.md

 ### Prerequisites

 ```
-Eclipse or IDEA  (Recommended to use IDEA)
+Eclipse or IDEA  (Recommended to use IDEA as this is an IDEA project)

 Gradle Includes (You literally don't have to download) :
 CTRE v4 Legacy Toolsuite